 Orthodontic treatment aims to enhance a patient’s chewing and biting.
 Straight or spaced teeth will align with the impact of opposing teeth in the jaw.
 A healthy bite provides you can eat, chew, and speak correctly.

-Ceramic, Metal, or plastic square bonds are bound to the teeth.
-A bunch of wires or bounds apply pressure and shift teeth into the correct alignment.
-Patients with minor malocclusion usually use clear braces, called aligners, instead of traditional braces.
-Some patients might need headgear to help align teeth with forces from outside the mouth.
+Square bonds made of ceramic, metal, or plastic are attached to the teeth.
+A bunch of wires or bands put pressure on the teeth and move them into the right place.
+Most people with minor misaligned teeth use aligners, which are clear braces, instead of standard braces.
+Some people may need a headgear to help straighten their teeth when forces from the outside of the mouth aren’t enough.

 A harsh underbite or overbite of a patient might require corrective surgery to shorten or lengthen the jaw.
 Dental specialists use surgical screws, plates, and wires to support the jaw bone.
 Jaw surgical operation is only utilized if you are done growing and if less intrusive orthodontic remedies have been ineffective.